osu-eesc/cms-docs/user-guide/docs/content-types/event.md

       </ol>
     </blockquote>

+  - **Zoom details**: If you scheduled this event in Zoom, enter the link, phone number(s), and meeting ID provided here (these do not need to be entered in the event description as well).
   - **Event Cost**: how much it costs to attend the event
   - **Registration Link**: a link to register for the event online.
 If you enter the link here, you don’t need to enter it in the description.
   - **Registration Closed**: If you check this box, the registration button will be replaced with text that says "Registration Closed" on the event page and in teasers for the event in event lists.